-Networks for different levels of play

-->One can separate the players by their levels (dans) ->Differences can be seen between the moves of these players at the network level

-Figure: statistical difference between nodes outdegrees for 1dan/9dan and several sets of 6dans/6dans Network with 193995 vertices.
+Networks for different levels of play ->One can separate the players by their levels (dans) ->Differences can be seen between the moves of these players at the network level Figure: statistical difference between nodes outdegrees for 1dan/9dan and several sets of 6dans/6dans Network with 193995 vertices.

-Conclusion

-->we have studied the game of go, one of the most ancient and complex board games, from a complex network perspective. ->We have defined a proper categorization of moves taking into account the local environment, and shown that in this Case Zipf's law emerges from data taken from real games ->Differences between professional and amateur games, different level of amateurs, or phases of the game.

-->Certain eigenvectors are localized on specific groups of moves which correspond to different strategies.

-->the point of view developed should allow to better modelize such games and could also help to design simulators which could in the future beat good human players.

-->Our approach could be used for other types of games, and in parallel shed light on the human decision making process.
+Conclusion -> We have built a complex network which describes the game of go, one of the most ancient and complex board games. -> Network structure analyzed with Nadine tools show differences between professional and amateur games, different level of amateurs, or phases of the game. -> Certain eigenvectors are localized on specific groups of moves which correspond to different strategies. -> The point of view developed should allow to better modelize such games and could also help to design simulators which could in the future beat good human players. -> Our approach could be used for other types of games, and in parallel shed light on the human decision making process.